jdevfullstack-tutorials/learn-to-code/README.md

 But, in reality, the current trend is towards machine learning, where a certain program learns by itself, without directly coding it to behave that way.
 This will have another significant impact in the history of humankind.

+## Programming Languages in 2020
+It's actually not appropriate to say one programming language is better than the other.
+But, we just want to mention this, at least you have an idea.
+Nowadays, the demand is actually high for web development, either front-end, back-end of full-stack.
+So, I recommend you learn these things,
+1. PHP (for server side)
+2. JavaScript (for client side)